An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Conclusion

 \section{Conclusion}

-Some previous papers use inconsistent characterizations of supported nondominated vectors for multi-objective integer linear programs (MOILP).
-In this paper we propose the definition of weakly supported nondominated vectors and distinguish clearly between weakly supported and supported nondominated vectors, which is particularly important for multiobjective integer programming with more than three objectives.

-Then, we can conclude that there is no output-polynomial algorithm for a MOIMCF problem with a fixed number of $d$ objectives that determines all weakly supported nondominated vectors, unless $\mathbf{P} = \mathbf{N P}$.
+This paper concludes that there is no output-polynomial algorithm for a MOIMCF problem with a fixed number of $d$ objectives that determines all weakly supported nondominated vectors unless $\mathbf{P} = \mathbf{N P}$.
 In contrast, this paper presents output-polynomial time algorithms for determining all supported efficient solutions for BOIMCF problems and general MOIMCF problems with a fixed number of objectives.
 First, the approach determines all extreme supported nondominated vectors and the weighting vectors for each maximally nondominated face.
 Then, it successively determines all supported efficient solutions in the preimage of each maximally nondominated face by determining all optimal solutions for the corresponding single-objective parametric network flow problem using the all optimum flow algorithm recently presented in~\cite{KONEN2022333}.

 However, it might be that many supported efficient flows may be mapped to the same vector in the objective space.

-Consider a directed graph with $\{1,\dots,n\}$ transshipment nodes (flow balance equal to zero), a node $s$ and $t$ with flow balance $n$ and $-n$, respectively.
-The graph contains the arcs $(s,i)$ and $(i,t)$ for all $i \in\{1,\dots,n\}$ with upper capacity $n$.
-The cost of all arcs is equal to \((1,1)^\top\in\R^2\).
-Then we have $\binom{2n-1}{n}$ supported efficient solutions but all map to the same extreme nondominated point.
-Thus, often a minimal complete set (all nondominated vectors and one (efficient) preimage for each of them) is considered as solution of a multiobjective optimization problem~\cite{serafini87some}.
-An open question remains if there exist an output-polynomial time algorithm to determine all supported nondominated vectors for a MOIMCF problem with a fixed number of objectives.
+Thus, often, a minimal complete set (all nondominated vectors and one (efficient) preimage for each of them) is considered as a solution to a multi-objective optimization problem~\cite{serafini87some}.
+An open question remains if an output-polynomial time algorithm exists to determine all supported nondominated vectors for a MOIMCF problem with a fixed number of objectives.